christianreiser/P5-vehicle-detection/README.md

 #### 2. How I I chose the HOG parameters.

 I tried to systematically explore which parameters I should use.
-Therefore I fixed every parameter except the one I testing and tried many different falues for this one parameter.
+Therefore I fixed every parameter except the one testing and tried many different falues for this parameter.
 Then I chose the value with the best result.
 I used this method for every parameter.
 This method had two downsides: First, the testing accuracy was always well above 099 and often even 1.0.
 Second, I didn't try every possible parameter combination, consequently there are probably better parameters.

 #### 3. Training